-More teens and 20-somethings are waiting to get a license.
-Less than 70 percent of 19-year-olds now have one, down from 87 percent two decades ago.
+More teens are waiting to get a license — or not getting one at all.
+Less than 70 percent of 19-year-olds now have one, down from 87 percent two decades ago, government figures show.

-Those changes — whether its car trips replaced by shopping online or traffic jams that have turned drives into a chore — pose complicated questions and choices.
+And those changes — whether its car trips replaced by shopping and socializing online, or jams that have turned drives from an escape into a chore — raise complicated questions.

-TRYING ALTERNATIVES: Each day, about 3,500 people bike the Midtown Greenway, a freight rail bed converted to cycle highway in Minneapolis, where two-wheel commuting has doubled since 2000.
-It's still a small percentage, but more residents are testing the idea of leaving cars behind.
+Each day, more than 3,500 others share Kirstein's route on the Midtown Greenway, a freight rail bed converted to bike highway.
+More than 4 percent of Minneapolis commutes now happen on a bike, doubling since 2000.
+Despite bitter winters, more are testing the idea of leaving cars behind.

-A second light rail line opens in June.
+A second light rail line opens in June, after criticism that it bypasses deserving neighborhoods.
 Street corners sprout racks of blue-and-green shared bikes.
-About 45 percent of those who work downtown commute by means other than a car, mostly by express bus.
-That syncs with figures showing Americans took a record 10.7 billion trips on mass transit last year, up 37 percent since 1995.
+About 45 percent of the 150,000 who work downtown commute by means other than a car, mostly by express bus, despite the city's 1960s move to replace older buildings with parking lots.
+That syncs with figures showing Americans took a record 10.7 billion trips on mass transit last year, up 37 percent since 1995, far outpacing population growth.

-"There's a lot of people who want the less-driving lifestyle, definitely," says Sam Newberg, an urban planning consultant and transportation blogger.
+"There's a lot of people who want the less-driving lifestyle, definitely — and the city is trying," says Sam Newberg, an urban planning consultant and transportation blogger.